 Intermodal Deepwater Ports

-With the 2013 arrival of Iceland’s largest shipping company, Eimskip, in Portland and the acquisition of a $14 million federal grant to help fund improvements at the state’s three deep-water ports, Maine is becoming an international shipping hub.
+With the 2013 arrival of Iceland’s largest shipping company, Eimskip, in Portland and the acquisition of a $14 million federal grant to help fund improvements by the Maine Port Authority, Maine is becoming an international shipping hub.

 Searsport is located at the heart of Penobscot Bay.
 The port has recently undergone a major reconstruction positioning it to effectively serve the needs of shippers moving product in and out of Maine, and through the onsite rail yard Maine Northern Railway, to provide service to the heartlands of the US and Canada.